 - social network analysis

-2014 (with Yvonne Braun, co-author).
-“Frames, Boomerangs, and Global Assemblages: Border Distortions in the Global Resistance to Dam Building in Lesotho,” in Nancy Naples and Jennifer Mendez (eds.)
+2014 Braun, Yvonne A. and Michael C. Dreiling.
+“Frames, Boomerangs, and Global Assemblages: Border Distortions in the Global Resistance to Dam Building in Lesotho,” (pgs.
+261-292) in Nancy Naples and Jennifer Mendez (eds.)
 Border Politics, Social Movements and Globalization.
 New York University Press.

 2011 Dreiling, Michael C. and Derek Darves.
 “Corporations in American Trade Policy: A Network Analysis of Corporate-Dyad Political Action.”
 American Journal of Sociology 116(5): 1514-1563.